Ph.D. Application Instructions

 - Unofficial transcripts from all institutions where you have taken post-secondary-school coursework (undergraduate and graduate).
 If you are admitted to the Ph.D. program, you will be asked to provide official transcripts at the time you are admitted.

-- You are encouraged but not required to submit a seminar paper or other written evidence of your research potential.
-(Fall 2020 applicants will be required to submit a writing sample.
+- A seminar paper or other written evidence of your research potential.
 The sample should be an analytical research paper, preferably empirical in nature.
-The sample should demonstrate the applicant’s critical thinking and writing skills, demostrating ability to frame a research question, identifying one or more hypotheses to investigate, undertaking a literature review, bringing empirical evidence to bear on the subject, and coming to a conlcusion relevant to theory or practice in public aministration or public policy).
+The sample should demonstrate the applicant’s critical thinking and writing skills, demonstrating ability to frame a research question, identifying one or more hypotheses to investigate, undertaking a literature review, bringing empirical evidence to bear on the subject, and coming to a conclusion relevant to theory or practice in public administration or public policy.

-Applicants should have the Educational Testing Service submit an official report of their Graduate Record Examination (GRE) scores (Verbal, Quantitative and Analytical Writing scores only) to the NC State Graduate School.
+- Graduate Record Examination (GRE) scores.
+Applicants should have the Educational Testing Service (ETS) submit an official report of their GRE scores (Verbal, Quantitative and Analytical Writing scores only) to the NC State Graduate School.
 The NC State GRE Code is 5496.
-GRE scores should be no more than 5 years before the date of application.
+GRE scores should be no more than 5 years old before the date of application.

-- Taking the International English Language Testing System (IELTS) with a minimum score of 6.5 on the listening, reading, writing, and speaking sections; or
+- Taking the International English Language Testing System (IELTS) with a minimum score of 6.5 on the listening, reading, and writing sections and a 7.0 on the speaking section; or

 - Being a citizen of a country where English is an official language and the language of instruction in higher education; or

-- Having successfully completed at least one year of full-time study in a degree program at a four-year U.S. college or university.
+- Having successfully completed at least one year of full-time study in a degree program at a regionally accredited four-year U.S. college or university.

-Note: The TOEFL or IELTS test date must be no older than two years (24 months) prior to the beginning of the requested entry term.
+Note: The TOEFL or IELTS test date must be no more than two years old (24 months) prior to the beginning of the requested entry term.